 2. Seal Any Cracks

 If you find any cracks, start by sealing them.
-You can use a concrete patch or hydraulic cement, which expands as it cures, creating a watertight seal.
-Apply the patch to any visible cracks on the floor or around the walls to help reduce the amount of water that can seep in.
+You can use concrete patch or hydraulic cement, which expands as it dries and creates a water-repellent seal.
+Patch any cracks you see around floors or walls to reduce the chance of water seeping in.

 3. Apply a Moisture Barrier to the Floor